 In the transmit direction, to reciprocal operations are performed.
 The AD9364 receives samples from the FPGA.
 These samples are interpolated and filtered in a series of filters; quadrature compensation is applied to the samples output from the filter chain.
 The corrected samples are then converted to an analog signal by the D/A converter in the AD9364.
 The analog symbols are then upconverted onto the RF carrier and attenuation is applied as specified by the user.

 In both cases, the transmit samples from the FPGA to the AD9364 and the receive samples from the AD9364 to the FPGA are transferred at the Master.SampleRate (AD9364 Rate) as defined in the AVS-4000 API.
 The FPGA is responsible for receiving RX samples, providing them to the DDC and packetizing the samples into Vita 49 packets with timestamps applied.
 The Vita 49 packets are then transferred from the FPGA to the memory of the FX3 USB 3.1 Gen1 controller which in turn transfers the Vita 49 packets to the host computer via the USB connection.
-The RX Vita 49 packets that are transferred to the host are know as the Egress data.
+The RX Vita 49 packets that are transferred to the host are known as the Egress data.
 The IQ samples in the Vita 49 packets are at the DDC decimated rate, this is called the Rx.SampleRate as defined in the AVS-4000 API.
 The DDC in the FPGA is capable of both tuning and decimating the input samples.
 Available decimations rates range from 2 to 8192.
 Not all rates in this range are supported (see table 1 in section 3 FPGA DDC Decimation Rates).
 The DDC decimation is equal to the ratio of Master.SampleRate over Rx.SampleRate.
 The DDC is also capable of applying gain at a couple of points in the down conversion process.

-In the Ingress (TX) direction, the FX3 receives packets from the host.
-The FPGA pulls these packets out of memory buffers in the FX3 and de-packetizes the Vita 49 packets.
+In the Ingress (TX) direction, the USB controller receives packets from the host.
+The FPGA pulls these packets out of memory buffers in the USB controller and de-packetizes the Vita 49 packets.
 The packet timestamps and IQ samples are buffered and then sent to the DUC, digital upconverter.
 The digital up converter (DUC) applies a series of interpolating filters, gain adjustment, and is capable of tuning the upconverted sample within the baseband bandwidth at the Master.SampleRate.
 The FPGA then transfers the output samples of the DUC to the AD9364.

 The previous section provided a brief overview of the dataflow in the AVS-4000.
 Details of applicable sections will be discussed in further detail later in this document.